Callum-A/cosmwasm-zero-to-hero/02 - Environment Setup/README.md

 ```

 We are now setup, so open this folder in your preferred text editor and we'll move on to the next section!

+The code for this section is available under the `code` directory.
+This will be standard for chapters going forward.